Publisher: Renegade Games

 ON YOUR TURN

-Once the specific number of journal entries is reached, players add up their sets, individual scoring birds and any journal card points triggered.
-The player with the most points is the winner.
+Once the end game triggers, players count up their influence earned and receive additional points from community awards.
+The player with the most influence is declared the winner.

 ARTWORK & COMPONENTS

 Crusaders has a bit of an old school euro meets new school euro look to it.
 The artwork is going to provide most euro gamers a familiar ease and comfort level they’re used to.
 It’s not amazing, but it leans toward a more timeless feel that sits well with the theme.
 While I’m ok with my beige euro boards, I’m happy with the art direction behind Crusaders to bring a more vibrant color palette full of oranges, greens, purples and blues.

 As for the components, I am aware of a deluxe version with plastic tokens and buildings, but I am 100% satisfied with the wooden components on full display here.
 Each building is unique and the player movement tokens representing horses are solid, well designed and everything I could ask for.
 The cardboard boards and tokens give the entire game a quality feel.
 I don’t feel cheated here for a moment.